HADESOO7/Pro-Calculator/README.md

 ## 🧠 Code Highlight

-A sneak peek of the core HTML structure used for the calculator display and history drawer.
+A sneak peek of the code

 ```html
 <div class="calculator">